Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Act 1/Session 21.md

 	- THEY HUG!!!
 YAYYYYYY
 - Vallen sits in the cuck chair and starts reading
 	- Quén pulls out a SECOND book (a second book has hit the building 💀💀💀)
-	- They mumble about not knowing what kinds of books he likes, and that they learned about these (*20,000 Leagues in The Sky* and *Juju's Unusual Journey*) because they were left behind by patrons at [[Asphodel's Meadow|their old inn]]
+	- They mumble about not knowing what kinds of books he likes, and that they learned about these (*20,000 Leagues in The Sky* and *Juju's Unusual Journey*) because they were left behind by patrons at [[Xotli Family Inn|their old inn]]
 	- Vallen takes both books :] the homies stay winning
 - Quén's ass does NOT stop talking 😭 pack it up king we're done here
 	- They apologize for their rambling, saying that Vallen made them feel very seen and they feel weird/aren't sure what to do with themselves